24th February 2026

 Industrial production is going through structural change.
 Global supply chains, increasing cost pressure, shortage of skilled work and volatile markets are forcing companies to rethink their production systems.

 Today, AI is taking industrial production to a new level: systems learn from data, recognize patterns and make predictions independently.
-This creates a new quality of control and optimization.

-Artificial intelligence in production makes it possible not only to operate machines, but also to understand them, to analyze data and to identify optimization potential.
-This gives companies transparency that would not be achievable with traditional methods.
+But what does that mean in practice?Artificial intelligence in production makes it possible to operate and understand machines, to analyze their data and to identify optimization potential.

 The central question is therefore no longer whether AI is relevant in production, but how quickly companies strategically integrate it.